 If you find that the exterior of your dwelling or one that you are considering to purchase has watermarks on walls, facias or soffits, don’t hesitate to hire an experienced construction inspector to identify the cause and provide you with permanent solutions.

 Some folks, in trying to save money, ignore these symptoms until they discover water infiltration inside the dwelling.
 By then it’s usually too late to avoid having to spend a lot of money to correct the problems.
 If you’re noticing moisture related issues in your home or are worried about a house you’re considering to purchase, do yourself a favor; make Costa Rica Construction Inspector your first call, not your last resort.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years, inspecting land, homes, condominiums and commercial buildings for people who want to purchase existing property or build new construction.
+The writer, Tom Rosenberger has lived and worked in Costa Rica for since 1993, inspecting land, homes, condominiums and commercial buildings for people who want to purchase existing property or build new construction.
 With Tom’s detailed inspection reports, the homeowner can be confident that their dream home will be everything they imagined.